The Paper Man

 Brought to you by Penguin.

 1980s Cork.
-Jack Shine is sorting through his mother's belongings when he discovers a shoe box full of love letters and newspaper clippings.
-Jack's mother, Rebekah, was a young woman when the Second World War broke out, and she came to Cork alone as a Jewish refugee from Vienna.
-She died when Jack was young, and he never learned of his father's identity.
-So, who wrote these love letters to Rebekah and why did she keep newspaper clippings about a famous Austrian footballer player?
+Jack Shine discovers a shoe box full of love letters in his mother's belongings.
+Rebekah came to Cork alone as a young Jewish refugee from Vienna when the Second World War broke out.
+She died soon after, and Jack never learned of his father's identity.
+Why did she keep newspaper clippings about a famous footballer player?
 Who was 'The Paper Man'?

-As Jack begins to uncover the story of his mother's life, he is transported to 1930s Vienna, a bustling, cosmopolitan city on the brink of war.
-At the heart of the action is Matthias Sindelar, one of the most famous footballers in the world, known to all as 'The Paper Man' because of his effortless weave across the pitch.
-When Sindelar unexpectedly meets Rebekah, a young woman from a small town, both of their lives are changed forever.
-But as war looms, they must accept that their survival will tear them apart.
+As Jack uncovers his mother's life, he is transported to 1930s Vienna, a bustling city on the brink of war.
+At the heart of the action is Matthias Sindelar, one of the most famous footballers in the world, known as 'The Paper Man' because of his effortless weave across the pitch.
+When Sindelar unexpectedly meets Rebekah, both of their lives are changed forever.
+As war looms, they must accept that their survival will tear them apart.

-Based on real people and true events, The Paper Man is the story of twentieth-century Europe, the Holocaust, the cost of fame, and love against the odds.
+Based on true events, The Paper Man is the story of twentieth-century Europe and love against the odds.
 It is a story that will take Jack far from Cork and all the way back to Vienna, and towards The Paper Man.

 The female narrator wasn’t bad except for her “Oirish” accents in the later stages of the book.
 The male narrator didn’t do it for me at all - I am Irish and found it far too “stage Irish” and it took time to adjust.
 I was really looking forward to this and the sadness, tragedy and loss was very well written but there are so many much better books addressing these themes set in the same time period - this wouldn’t hold a candle to the likes of the English Patient.
 Also although the book evoked a sense of place in Cork very well, it fell flat with Vienna showing where O’Callaghan is obviously from.